olliephillips/facil/README.md

 ## Template files

 Template files belong to a theme.
-They are basically just HTML files within which are some special placeholders, often referred to as "tokens"
+A theme must have a minimum of one tempate file, named ```default.html``` though it can have as many as desired.They are basically just HTML files within which are some special placeholders, often referred to as "tokens"

 Facil reads template files and understands the following included placeholders/tokens (referred to as tokens from now):